Liner notes: Biographies

-Liner notes now usually include information about the musician, lyrics, a personnel list, and other credits to people the musicians want to thank and people or companies involved in the production of the music.
+Beginning approximately in the 1960's owing to the rise of the LP record, liner notes usually include information about the musician, lyrics, a personnel list, and other credits to people the musicians want to thank and people or companies involved in the production of the music.
 They also can give details on the extent of each musical piece, and sometimes place them in historical or social context.
 Liner notes for classical music recordings often provide information in several languages; if the piece includes vocal parts, they will often include a libretto, possibly also translated into several languages.

 Label copy

 The factual information in liner notes comes from the label copy.
 Label copy is the record label's official info sheet for the published release.
 It contains information that accompanies a musical work, including artist name, song title, song length, ISRC code, catalogue number, composer, publisher, rights holder, technical and artistic credits, A&R and producer credits, recording dates and locations.
 In digital music, the label copy is contained within what's known as metadata.